fttgr/fttgr.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: On the subject of the truth
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+Our name is Find The Truth Group.
+Headed by: Edgar Armadeus Doyle.
+We believe in:

+- We believe in adherence to UK Charity Law

+- We believe in the truth

+- We will get there, whatever the cost

 What else do you need?

-### My story
+### Our story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Visit [the charity commission](https://www.gov.uk/guidance/charity-commission-guidance) and it will answer **none** your questions.